-Most residents who live in flats with shared entrances are not allowed to keep pets in line with the terms of their lease.
-However, residents who have their own front or back door, separate from a shared area, can sometimes keep a domestic pet, you should contact the Specialist Housing team for advice.
+Most residents who live in flats with shared entrances are not allowed to keep pets in line with the terms of their lease and our pet policies in place for properties with communal areas.
+However, residents who have their own front or back door, separate from a shared area, can sometimes keep a domestic pet, you should contact the Leasehold Team for advice.
 If you do have a pet, do not allow it to make unreasonable noise.
 Keep dogs on a lead when outside the home and do not let any pet foul the pavements or neighbours' gardens.
 If this occurs you must clean up the mess.